-Thermoluminescence is an invasive technique and, for a complete dating, needs the sampling of about 1-2 grams of powdered material for the preparation of subsamples via the fine grain method [26].
-Clay material from archaeological objects is often contaminated by organic matter and carbonates (the latter enhanced by long exposure to highly-humid burial grounds).
-This requires a chemical pre-treatment of the powder before the fine grain selection, to eliminate these sources of spurious luminescence [13, 27, 28].
+Thermoluminescence is an invasive technique and, for a complete dating, needs the sampling of about 1–2 grams of powdered material for the preparation of subsamples via the fine grain method [26].
+Clay material from archaeological objects is often contaminated by organic matter and carbonates (the latter enhanced by long exposure to highly humid burial grounds).
+This requires a chemical pre-treatment of the powder before the fine grain selection to eliminate these sources of spurious luminescence [13], [27], [28].

-In the following section the equipment and procedures adopted are presented; the results of two recent case studies, one for a complete dating and one for an authentication, will then be illustrated in sections 3 and 4.
+In the following section, the equipment and procedures adopted are presented; the results of two recent case studies, one for a complete dating and one for an authentication, will then be illustrated in sections 3 and 4.

 The TL LABORATORY AT THE UNIVERSITY OF TORINO

-For the setup of the TL laboratory in the Physics Department of the University of Torino it was decided not to use an all-in-one TL analyser, to be able to adapt the specific components (TL reader, irradiation systems, etc.) to the arising needs of analysis and samples.
-With the exception of irradiation systems, specifically developed in our laboratory, the employed instrumentation follows the schematics and specifics illustrated in the comprehensive textbook by Aitken [13].
+In establishing the TL laboratory in the Physics Department of the University of Torino, it was decided not to use an all-in-one TL analyser so that specific components (TL reader, irradiation systems, etc.) could be adapted to the needs of analyses and samples as they arose.
+With the exception of the irradiation systems, which were specifically developed in our laboratory, the employed instrumentation follows the schematics and specifics illustrated in the comprehensive textbook by Aitken [13].

-The main instrumentations currently used in the laboratory are described in the next sections.
-All the equipment is operated under red light, as well as the sampling procedures.
-If necessary, sampling is followed by a chemical pre-treatment of the powder, that is outlined in section 2.7.
+The main instruments currently used in the laboratory are described in the next sections.
+All the equipment is operated under red light, as are the sampling procedures.
+If necessary, sampling is followed by a chemical pre-treatment of the powder, which is outlined in section 2.7.

 TL measurement apparatus

-The instrumental setup for thermoluminescence measurement consists in a sample holding chamber, a 9235QA Electron Tubes photomultiplier powered at -1100 V by an HiVo voltage supply and the IPSES-TL2000 control unit, regulated by its dedicated software.
-Between the sample and the phototube two filters are inserted: a KG5 filter that cuts the IR radiation and a BG25 filter that selects only photons in the blue range.
-The sample is put in the chamber on a heating metal stripe; a thermocouple allows to monitor the temperature and to control the heating rate (kept constant at usually 5-10 °C/s).
-During measurements, vacuum is generated in the chamber by a rotative pump and nitrogen is inserted up to a pressure of 0.4-0.6 bar, to avoid spurious luminescence and to obtain a homogeneous heating for the sample.
-Glow curves, i.d. the intensity of the TL emission vs time, are obtained recording the TL signal every 1 second with temperature increasing from 50 to 450 °C at a fixed heating rate.
+The instrument setup for thermoluminescence measurement consists of a sample-holding chamber, a 9235QA Electron Tubes photomultiplier powered at -1100 V by an HiVo voltage supply and the IPSES-TL2000 control unit, regulated by dedicated software.
+Two filters are inserted between the sample and the phototube: a KG5 filter that cuts the IR radiation and a BG25 filter that selects only photons in the blue range.
+The sample is placed in the chamber on a heating metal strip; a thermocouple allows the monitoring of the temperature and the control of the heating rate (generally kept constant at 5–10 °C/s).
+During measurements, a vacuum is generated in the chamber by a rotative pump, and nitrogen is inserted up to a pressure of 0.4–0.6 bar to avoid spurious luminescence and to achieve homogeneous heating for the sample.
+Glow curves, i.e. the intensity of the TL emission vs time, are obtained to record the TL signal every second as the temperature increases from 50 °C to 450 °C at a fixed heating rate.

-Alpha irradiation system
+Alpha-irradiation system

-A customised α irradiation system (Figure 1) was designed, realized and optimised to evaluate the α particles efficiency (k) [29] for each analysed object.
-This parameter is calculated by comparing the effective doses obtained by α and β irradiations on the same sample [13].
+A customised α-irradiation system (Figure 1) was designed, realised and optimised to evaluate the α-particle efficiency (k) [29] for each analysed object.
+This parameter is calculated by comparing the effective doses obtained by α and β irradiation on the same sample [13].